 BSB52415 Diploma of Marketing and Communication

-Individuals in these roles apply solutions to a defined range of unpredictable problems and analyse and evaluate information from a variety of sources.
-They may provide leadership and guidance to others with some limited responsibility for the output of others, however they typically report to more senior practitioners.
+Individuals in these roles apply solutions to a defined range of predictable and unpredictable problems and analyse and evaluate information from a variety of sources.
+Media and advertisement methods along with in-class practical examples we create a simulated business environment.
+They may provide professional supports in marketing and advertisement.

 Graduates at this level will have specialized knowledge and skills for skilled/ paraprofessional work and/or further learning